-The JHU Office of Academic Advising has created a companion website "Advising Johns Hopkins Students" at https://studentaffairs.jhu.edu/parents-families.
-Please encourage your parent(s) or guardian(s) to refer to this as it provides helpful information about suggestions to prepare for each of the four years of your student experience and beyond.
+The JHU Office of Parent and Family Relations has created a companion website "Blue Jay Families."
+Please encourage your parent(s) or guardian(s) to refer to this as it provides helpful information about suggestions to support you in your student experience.